Art Gallery expansion

 How might this affect you?

-The Gallery will be closed from Sunday 31 March 2019.
+The Gallery is now closed.
 Awaba House Restaurant and Cafe will remain open throughout construction.

 Art classes will continue to run on Tuesday, Wednesday and Thursday at alternate facilities.
 Visit the website for class details.